-As noted above no intrusive investigations were carried out for the Ouruhia Domain Toilets.
-Because of the generic nature of the building a significant amount of information can be inferred from an external and internal inspection.
+As noted above no intrusive investigations were undertaken on the Brooklands Domain Toilets.
+Because of the generic nature of the building, a significant amount of information can be inferred from an external and internal inspection.

 4.2 Critical Structural Weaknesses